-Records of complaints regarding fluency will be kept in accordance with the processes outlined in the 'Recording a complaint' section of this policy.
+Records of complaints regarding fluency will be kept by the academy.

 13. Transferring data

 When a pupil changes school, the pupil's educational record will be transferred to the new school and no copies will be kept.

 The academy will hold records of complaints separate to pupil records while a complaint is ongoing, so that access to these records can be maintained.